tahatopal1/bookshelf-app/README.md

 I'm planning to take several online courses soon.
 Before i start, i just needed to show at least what i currently know.
 That's why i developed this project.

-This is a simple book management projects that allows users to add some books into their virtual shelves.
+This is a simple book management project that allows users to add some books into their virtual shelves.

 <h3>There is 3 different user tiers: Users, Admins and AppMaster</h3>